ambiot/documents/docs/source/ambd_arduino/BW16_/getting_started/ambd_getting_started.rst

    |bw16-get-start-8|

-| If you are facing GitHub downloading issue, please refer to the
-  following link at `Download/Software Development Kit`_.
+If you are facing GitHub downloading issue, please refer to the following link at `Download/Software Development Kit`_.
 There are 3
 sections:

-      1. “AmebaD_Arduino_patch1_SDK”, please select at least 1 of the SDKs.
+#. :guilabel:`“AmebaD_Arduino_patch1_SDK”`, please select at least 1 of the SDKs.
 There are 5 latest released SDK options.
-      2. “AmebaD_Arduino_patch2_Tools”, please select according to your operation system.
+#. :guilabel:`“AmebaD_Arduino_patch2_Tools”`, please select according to your operation system.
 There are Windows, Linux and MacOS.
-      3. “AmebaD_Arduino_Source_Code”, this section is optional download only wants to refer the latest source code.
+#. :guilabel:`“AmebaD_Arduino_Source_Code”`, this section is optional download only wants to refer the latest source code.

 .. _Download/Software Development Kit: https://www.amebaiot.com.cn/en/ameba-arduino-summary/

 Download the files selected, then unzip (patch1 and patch2 are compulsory).
 There are “Install.doc”/“Install.pdf” for you to refer installation steps.
 According to your system, please run the installation tool in the “Offline_SDK_installation_tool” folder.

 After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`“Tools” -> “Board“ -> “Boards Manager…”`.
 Try to find :guilabel:`“Realtek AmebaD Boards (32-bits ARM Cortex-M33 @200MHz)”`` in the list, click :guilabel:`“Install”`, then the Arduino IDE starts to download required files for AmebaD.

 ----